 But then again, you benefit from a quick sale and at the same time, you walk away from a problem property with money in your pocket, so it depends on what you value in your home sale.

-Closing Thoughts: How to Sell Rental Property Without Paying Taxes in Hawaii
+Closing Thoughts: How to Sell Rental Property Without Paying Taxes Hawaii

 There are several ways that you could cash in your investment while avoiding a hefty capital gains tax bill and other associated expenses that could eat at your profit.

-You could opt to: sell your rental property in Hawaii as a primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
+You could opt to: sell it as a Hawaii primary residence; do a 1031 exchange; use tax harvesting; or perform tax-deductible repairs.
 Even then, selling a rental property can come with its headaches, and there are still plenty of things you have to figure out.

 If you'd like to talk, call us at (844) 207-0788 and we look forward to hearing from you!